 Scholarships help fulfill the dreams of students who energize King Hall through their leadership, intellect, and character.
-They honor students for their accomplishments and enable the Law School to offer the best in public legal education to gifted and deserving students of all background.
+They honor students for their accomplishments and enable the Law School to offer the best in public legal education to gifted and deserving students of all backgrounds.
 Now, with student fees rising to unprecedented levels, the Law School’s ability to recruit and reward deserving students is more important than ever.
-The Law School is committed to dramatically increase the number of scholarships we offer, and we need your help.
+The Law School is committed to dramatically increasing the number of scholarships we offer, and we need your help.
 Please make a gift to the King Hall Scholarship Fund today.

 Scholarships honor student accomplishments, defray the rising costs of legal education, and enable the Law School to offer the best in legal education to deserving students of all backgrounds.
 They help fulfill the dreams of these exceptional scholars that go on to become leaders committed to serving their communities, the state, the nation, and the world.

 Scholarships support academic excellence at King Hall, but their impact extends beyond the classroom.
 Just ask scholarship recipient Shea Brack ’11.

 “In receiving a scholarship, I felt valued, and it made me want to give back, to do everything I can to help enrich the King Hall experience for others,” Shea explains.